gothinkster/realworld-starter-kit/README.md

-#Slim.js v3 webpack boilerplate for Typescript/es6
+# Slim.js v3 webpack boilerplate for Typescript/es6

-For information about slim.js checkout the official [website](http://slimjs.com)
+For information about slim.js checkout the official [website](http://slimjs.com) Join the discussion on [gitter](https://gitter.im/slim-js/Lobby)

 # What's inside
 Inside this starter kit you will find: